luvi/caricoviddata/README.md

 ### To note

-For now there is no override file for deaths, and active case
+For now there is no override file for deaths, and active cases